Yusuf-M-Mirza/Project-2/README.md

 ## Executive Summary
 ### Overview of Findings

 - We found that a Remote working arrangement contributes the most to employee Burnout at Thasos.
 This can be linked to the high degree of social isolation experienced by those who work remotely.
-It is also potentially linked to a lack of divide between the professional and personal elements of one's life that leads to an inability to compartmentalise appropriately once work has ended.
+It is also linked to a lack of divide between the professional and personal elements of one's life that leads to an inability to compartmentalise appropriately once work has ended.

 - Onsite employment also proved to be detrimental, but instead it was to mental health.
 The lack of autonomy, strenuous commute as well as the social pressures of an office environment are all contributing factors.

+- **_Hybrid_** working arrangement is optimal (**balancing social isolation and mental health; [evidenced to reduce turnover by 33%](https://www.bps.org.uk/research-digest/hybrid-workers-are-more-satisfied-quit-less-onsite-workers?utm_source=chatgpt.com) than working onsite**).

 - Job role was shown to be the _only_ factor that influences physical illness, with factors such as Age, as well as Hours Per Week, being shown to be insignificant.

+- Reducing rates of physical illness **_will_** reduce turnover as evidenced in [both](https://www.wilmarschaufeli.nl/publications/Schaufeli/204.pdf?utm_source=chatgpt.com) of [these](https://pmc.ncbi.nlm.nih.gov/articles/PMC6163261/?utm_source=chatgpt.com) studies showing a direct correlation between higher MSD prevalence and how they're associated with a greater 'intention to leave' amongst employees.

 - Mental health was also shown to be statistically significantly poorer in Asia and Africa than when compared to the other regions.